lxc/incus/doc/howto/network_ovn_setup.md

    +------+---------+---------------------+----------------------------------------------+-----------+-----------+
    ```

-## Set up a Incus cluster on OVN
+## Set up an Incus cluster on OVN

-Complete the following steps to set up a Incus cluster that uses an OVN network.
+Complete the following steps to set up an Incus cluster that uses an OVN network.

 Just like Incus, the distributed database for OVN must be run on a cluster that consists of an odd number of members.
 The following instructions use the minimum of three servers, which run both the distributed database for OVN and the OVN controller.